ooova/ooova.github.io/cortex-m-tooling/linux-tool-set-example-for-cortex-m.md

 ### 4 Compose a startup code and a linker script

-As I already mentioned in [this post](../cortex-m-tool-set-for-linux.md), we have to compose a startup code and a linker script to "explain" to the linker where to save the code and data and where to load it from.<br>
+As I already mentioned in [this post](./cortex-m-tool-set-for-linux.md), we have to compose a startup code and a linker script to "explain" to the linker where to save the code and data and where to load it from.<br>

-To be fare, in some cases we wouldn't develop thous files by ourself because some of vendors provide them with its CMSIS library (for the STM32F1xx it contained in `cmsis_device_f1/Source/Templates/gcc`).
+To be fare, in some cases we wouldn't develop thous files by ourself because some of vendors provide them with its CMSIS library (for the STM32F1xx they are in `cmsis_device_f1/Source/Templates/gcc`).
 But we will do this to learn the technique.

 ### 4.1 Linker script (*.ld)